jnissenbaum18/startrekrewrites/_posts/2021-09-16-voy-neverending-night-9.md

 Kim walked over to the side of the ring opposite Torres and she moved to join him.
 “In here.”
 He said.

-Torres bushed off the top of the console with her glove, kicking up a plume of dust.
+Torres brushed off the top of the console with her glove, kicking up a plume of dust.
 It was totally dark and did not respond when she tapped her finger to it.
 She retrieved some tools from her kit and knelt down beside the panel that covered the console’s circuitry.
 “The computer may just be on standby.”
 She drew her phaser and set it to narrow beam mode.
 She aimed the phaser at the edges of the panel and began cutting.
 “If I can send a signal into the active circuit.
 The computer may just bring itself back online.”

 “Hard to believe that a space station could last as long as this one has.”
 Kim thought out loud.